Battle of Marinka (2015)

-The battle of Marinka was a short battle in the war in Donbas in and around Marinka, Donetsk Oblast which took place on 3 June 2015.
-The Ukrainian 28th Guards Mechanised Brigade, 30th Mechanised Brigade, 43rd Artillery Brigade and 93rd Mechanised Brigade fought the self-proclaimed Donetsk People's Republic's (DPR) Republican Guard and Pyatnashka Brigade under Akhra Avidzba.
-The town of Marinka was briefly seized by the DPR forces before it was recaptured by the Ukrainians.
+The Battle of Marinka was a short battle in the war in Donbas in and around Marinka, Donetsk Oblast which took place on 3 June 2015.
+Ukrainian forces fought the self-proclaimed Donetsk People's Republic's (DPR) Republican Guard and Pyatnashka Brigade under Akhra Avidzba.
+The town of Marinka was briefly seized by DPR forces before it was recaptured by the Ukrainians.

 The battle

 According to the Ukrainian military, fighting around the government-held town of Marinka began at 3 a.m. of 3 June when separatists launched an offensive with tanks and 1,000 fighters.
 The DPR stated that this attack was in response to the heavy Ukrainian shelling of Donetsk, Horlivka, Staromykhailivka and Yenakiieve on the night of 2 June to the morning of 3 June.
 They added that those shellings killed 15 people in DPR-held territory near Marinka.
 The separatist attack began with artillery fire, followed by an infantry and tank assault as the sun came up.
 The fighting lasted nearly 12 hours before stopping, but resumed again soon after.
 The fighting had also spread to Krasnohorivka, and both towns were in flames as bloody and chaotic street battles took place.
 Rocket and artillery fire was also exchanged.
 By the end of the day, the rebels had gained control over a portion of the town, with a Ukrainian member of parliament saying 70 percent of Marinka was DPR-held.